Philippines: Cuisine

 From its Malayo-Polynesian origins, traditional Philippine cuisine has evolved since the 16th century.
 It was primarily influenced by Hispanic, Chinese, and American cuisines, which were adapted to the Filipino palate.
 Filipinos tend to prefer robust flavors, centered on sweet, salty, and sour combinations.
 Regional variations exist throughout the country; rice is the general staple starch but cassava is more common in parts of Mindanao.
 Adobo is the unofficial national dish.
 Other popular dishes include lechón, kare-kare, sinigang, pancit, lumpia, and arroz caldo.
 Traditional desserts are kakanin (rice cakes), which include puto, suman, and bibingka.
 Ingredients such as calamansi, ube, and pili are used in Filipino desserts.
-The generous use of condiments such as patis, bagoong, and toyo impart a distinctive Philippine flavor.
+The generous use of condiments such as patis, bagoong, and toyo impart a distinctive Philippine flavor.There are vegan filipino food and they include laing, lumpiang gulay, ensaladang talong, turon, ginataang bilo-bilo, biko, espasol, banana cue, camote cue, taho, suman, carioca, and lumpiang sariwa.

 Unlike other East or Southeast Asian countries, most Filipinos do not eat with chopsticks; they use spoons and forks.
-(Note: In the Philippines, eating with chopsticks is occasionally used, seldom used, very rarely or rarely used, or not very common, but it's perfectly acceptable, especially in certain settings.
-Most Filipinos use a spoon and fork as the standard utensils for eating, while chopsticks are usually reserved for Asian cuisines like Chinese, Japanese, or Korean food, particularly in restaurants that serve those dishes.
-At home, chopsticks aren't used daily, though some families keep them for fun or when enjoying Asian meals.
-There's no stigma in using chopsticks — it's even seen as interesting or "international".
-Just remember to use them properly, such as avoiding sticking them upright in rice, which is considered disrespectful in many Asian cultures.)
+(Note: Most Filipinos use a spoon and fork as the standard utensils for eating, while chopsticks are usually reserved for Asian cuisines like Chinese, Japanese, or Korean food, particularly in restaurants that serve those dishes.
+At home, chopsticks aren't used daily, though some families keep them for fun or when enjoying Asian meals.)
 Traditional eating with the hands or fingers (known as kamayan) had been used in less urbanized areas, but has been popularized with the introduction of Filipino food to foreigners and city residents.